A versatile preposition built around the core idea of being "in" something

 by, in, on (vehicle or transport)

-The vehicle you use to travel — you are literally inside it.
+When you travel using a vehicle, you are literally 'inside' it.

 - Fui en avión = I went by plane (I went in a plane)